METREX Spring conference in Helsinki

 The Polish city of Wrocław has been implementing its own, ambitious blue&green policies for nearly 10 years.
 And it has achieved many tangible results, in the fields of decarbonisation, reducing air pollution, or improving the water management system.
 How does a growing economy of a Central European, metropolitan city on the rise transform into strengthening resilience, greening the urban environment, and adapting for climate change?
 How does it use its strategies and structures to achieve such goals?
 What are its ambitions as a participant of the EU Mission of Neutral and Smart Cities?

-Presentation (project’s goals and demonstration of the online data platform)
+Project goals and achievements, and demonstration of the online data platform

 Martin Aarts, former head of urban planning, devoted his professional life to the transformation of Rotterdam for over three decades.
 He participated in many European transurban networks, advised several European cities on their urban agenda, and teaches at the academies of architecture in Rotterdam and Amsterdam.
 His book ‘The Transformation of Great European Cities’.
 The birth of a new urban era’ will be presented and discussed from a political perspective.